NLnetLabs/krill/README.md

 ## 0.14.0-rc1

+- Add traditional and simplified chinese translations #1075
 - Improve transactionality of changes (e.g. #1076-1078, #1085, #1108, #1090)
 - Remove no longer needed 'always_recover_data' function #1086
 - Improve upgrade failed error: tell users to downgrade #1042
-- Add traditional and simplified chinese translations #1075
+- Crash Krill if a fatal error is encountered by the task scheduler. #1132

 ## 0.13.1 'Scrollbars!'